TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ## Text Encoding

-All text in AssEmbly (input from/output to the console; strings inserted by `DAT`; strings given to `OFL`, `DFL`, `FEX`, etc.) is encoded in UTF-8.
+All text in AssEmbly (input from/output to the console; strings inserted by `%DAT`; strings given to `OFL`, `DFL`, `FEX`, etc.) is encoded in UTF-8.
 This means that all characters that are a part of the ASCII character set only take up a single byte, though some characters may take as many as 4 bytes to store fully.

 Be aware that when working with characters that require multiple bytes, instructions like `RCC`, `RFC`, `WCC`, and `WFC` still only work on single bytes at a time.
 As long as you read/write all of the UTF-8 bytes in the correct order, they should be stored and displayed correctly.